artsandmetaphysics/goodlifeodyssey/_documents/a-definition-of-faith.md

 ---
+title: >
-title: 'A Definition of Faith'
+  A Definition of Faith
+description: >
-description: Faith in beliefs is indicated by how drastically our actions change as a result of our belief.
+  Faith in beliefs is indicated by how drastically our actions change as a result of our belief.
 type: essay
 status: incomplete
 order: 2